 The important thing to note about content writing is what we call the Freshness Factor.
 Search engines give more weight-age to websites that constantly have new content.
 No one really knows what is a good freshness factor – but I believe that having one article a month would be good enough to keep the websites fresh.
-Remember – it is important the content be high quality.
+Remember – it is important the content is high quality.

 That said, I actually recommend not writing any content immediately.
-Content tends to be the costliest aspect of a PBN (apart from the cost of an awesome expired domain) and therefore it makes sense to check whether the domain is clean and has no penalty before spending time and money in content.
+Content tends to be the costliest aspect of a PBN (apart from the cost of an awesome expired domain) and therefore it makes sense to check whether the domain is clean and has no penalty before spending time and money on content.
 When you have a domain and hosting, I suggest you put up a website with a single page of content on it and follow the process below.

 Penalty Check One: Once you put up a default site with a single page of content, wait for a couple of weeks.
 If the site has not been indexed in 2 weeks, the domain may have been penalized.
 You can wait for an additional 2 weeks at this time, but beyond that, I suggest you accept that you bought a bad domain and move on to the next one.